goatwu1993/ya-action-docs/CONTRIBUTING.md

 ### Use a Consistent Coding Style

 - we use spaces.
-- You can try running `yarn run lint && yarn run format` for style unification
+- You can try running `npm run lint && npm run format` for style unification

 ## License